httpdss/structkit/docs/schema.md

 ### Validation Errors

-1. Use `struct validate` command for detailed error messages
+1. Use `structkit validate` command for detailed error messages
 2. Check schema documentation for required properties
 3. Verify YAML syntax is correct
 4. Ensure structure names exist in your installation